 report or Form 10-K when filing the BE-15 report.
-If you do not publish an annual stockholders' report or file Form 10-K, provide any financial statements that may be prepared, including the accompanying notes.
-Information contained in these statements is useful in reviewing your report and may reduce the need for further contact.
-Section 5(c) of the International Investment and Trade in Services Survey Act, Public Law 94-472, 90 Stat.
-2059, 22 U.S.C.
-3101-3108, as amended, provides that this information can be used for analytical and statistical purposes only and that it must be held strictly confidential.
+If you do not publish an annual stockholders' report or file Form 10-K, provide any financial statements that may be prepared, including the Form used in U.S. Affiliates of Foreign MNEs 2020 Preliminary the storical record.
+Form used in U.S. Affiliates of Foreign MNEs 2020 Preliminary here for historical record.
+Presented here for historical record. bea.gov/fdi. accompanying notes.
+Information contained in these statements is useful in reviewing your report and may reduce the need for further uata current forms at www.bea.gov/fdi.